TankMermaid/practical-bacterial-bioinfo/reveal/outline.md

 # Metagenomic shotgun sequencing faces some challenges

-- It "reads" both human and bacterial DNA
+- It "reads" both human and bacterial DNA (~99% of reads from a swab can be human)
 - Only ~1% of bacterial genes are useful for identifying taxonomy
 - We don't know what >50% of bacterial genes do
 - Reconstructing genomes is not straightforward